davejachimiak/fm/README.md

 ### `mkvec(size)` (`x0E`)

-Take `size` entries from the top of the stack, make a Vector object with them, pop the stack `size` times, and set the object into the entry at the top of the stack.
+Take `size` entries from the top of the stack, make a Vector object with them, pop the stack `size - 1` times, and set the object into the entry at the top of the stack.

 ### `pushglob(index)` (`x0F`)